-The Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland and had previously deferred the commencement of previously-approved U.S. Phase I clinical study with L-DOS47.
-The Company has since received approval for a new Phase I study for L-DOS47 from the FDA and has initiated two sites in connection with their study.
-However, as of the date of this MD&A, the Company does not have sufficient cash resources to see either the remainder of the European Phase I/II clinical study through to completion or to commence enrolment into the proposed U.S. Phase I clinical study.
+The Company had prioritized the LDOS002 European Phase I/II clinical study with L-DOS47 in Poland and had previously deferred the commencement of the previously-approved U.S. Phase I clinical study with L-DOS47.
+The Company has since received approval for a new LDOS001 U.S. Phase I study for L-DOS47 from the FDA and has initiated three sites in connection with their study.
+However, as of the date of this MD&A, the Company continues to have insufficient cash resources to see either the LDOS002 European Phase I/II clinical study or the LDOS001 U.S. Phase I clinical study through to completion.